 What does a sports draft licence cost?

-Licence fees are based on anticipated gross revenue.
-There is no licence fee for sports drafts with anticipated gross revenue of $10,000 or less.
-For sports drafts with anticipated gross revenue over $10,000, organizations will be required to submit a licence fee of 1.5% of the actual gross revenue.
+Licence fees are based on actual gross revenue.
+Organizations are required to submit a licence fee of 1.5% of the actual gross revenue of the sports draft event.
 The LGA sets reporting requirements at the time your licence is issued, but fees are due after the event with your financial reports.

 How do we apply for a sports draft licence?